 Sec.
 15. (a) An electing utility shall submit a jurisdictional separation study, if applicable, and a class cost of service study to the commission, OUCC, and any party to the proceeding.

-(b) For an electing utility, the class cost of service study shall include the following information:
+(b) For an investor-owned electing utility, the class cost of service study shall include the following information:

 (1) Allocation of rate base by rate class.